Home page examples featuring simple persuasive designs for desktop and mobile experiences

 Ultralase home landing page

-Again, prominent on the LHS, these are likely setup as conversion goals in Google Analytics.
+Prominent within the green bar, these are likely setup as conversion goals in Google Analytics.
 Containers blend image and text to avoid banner blindness.
 These containers all highlight their Online Value Proposition.

-These “points of resolution” are often hidden in an FAQ, interesting that Ultralase highlights them on the home page.
-What are your 10 key prospect questions?
+These are delivered in the carousel/slider top right covering customer concerns like pricing, surgeons, safety and experience.
+These "points of resolution" are often hidden in an FAQ, interesting that Ultralase highlights them on the home page.

 The right sidebar is used for the map to show scale through number of clinics and engaging containers for customer testimonials.